 - We recently doubled our cross country trail system to 64kms.

-At Manning Park, Nordic skiers are free to explore over 60km of classic and skate ski groomed trails, and 160km of backcountry trails.
+At Manning Park, Nordic skiers are invited to explore over 60km of classic and skate ski groomed trails, and 160km of backcountry trails.
 This is cross-country skiing at its finest—in forests and valleys, with a scenic mountain backdrop.

 Get your Nordic skiing trail passes at Manning Park.
 Use of groomed trails requires a trail pass, which must be visible at all times.
 Backcountry trails do not require a ticket.